 Who We Are

 CARE International in Lao PDR began its operations in 1992 and has worked since then to improve the lives of vulnerable groups in both rural and urban areas, particularly the ethnic minority communities.
-CARE works in partnership with community members, the government, local civil society organizations, and the private sector.
-CARE currently implements projects in six provinces: Vientiane Capital, Phongsaly, Luang Namtha, Luangprabang, Champasack, and Sekong.
+CARE works in partnership with community members, the government, local civil society organisations, and the private sector.
+CARE currently implements projects in seven provinces: Vientiane Capital, Phongsaly, Luang Namtha, Luangprabang, Salavan, Champasack and Sekong.